vrandall66/front-end-submissions-public/1706/mod-2/gametime/jason-erik.md

 * 3.5 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.

 ### Testing
-// add move test back to paddle
-// add populateArray test for BrickArray
-// add break brick to BrickArray
-// add bounceOffWall, bounceOffPaddle test to ball tests

-* 4 - Project has a running test suite that exercises the application at multiple levels.
-The test suite covers almost all aspects of the application and uses mocks and stubs when appropriate.
 * 3 - Project has a running test suite that tests multiple levels but fails to cover some features.
 All functionality is covered by tests.
 The application makes some use of integration testing.
-* 2 - Project has sporadic use of tests at multiple levels.
-The application contains numerous holes in testing and/or many features are untested.
-* 1 - There is little or no evidence of testing in this application.

 ### JavaScript Style